General Disinfection Procedure

 - Teach users to click “No” when asked if they want to install something they didn’t

 - Teach users to close the browser tab when warned about errors found in their registry or somewhere on their PC.

 - Show users where the “Del” key is located and demonstrate how to push it when they receive spam.

 - Explain to users that any file that comes from someone they don’t know and any unexpected file that comes

 from someone they do know is probably infected.
-Show them again where the “Del” key is and point
+Show them again where to find the “Del” key and point

-out that there are two of them on every keyboard.
+out that there are two of them on most keyboards.
 Demonstrate that any finger can be used to

 press either key.